camille-chanel/camille-chanel.github.io/_pages/lectures102/ioindepth.md

 # Output

 ## Printf & Formatting
+Printf() is a C-language function that we can use in C++ for formatting.
+While the shortcut can look unreadable, many students prefer it because it's the same shorthand they learned for System.out.format() in Java.
 ## Formatting with Cout & \<iomanip>
 Manipulators are tools that allow us to edit streams (i.e. output streams, file streams, etc) to polish our formatting.
 Some examples of I/O manipulation would be left-justifying text, or rounding data to a particular decimal place.
 Manipulators are found in \<iostream> and \<iomanip>.